 Your attention is also drawn to our Student Protection Plan at the following link that contains important information about how we will mitigate risks affecting your ability to study:

 View the Student Protection Plan

 This website's Terms and Conditions were updated on 1 June 2022.

 Application and confirmation payment

 If your application is accepted, a written offer of a place will be made.
-To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £235 and £1,000 security deposit.
-Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay £6,000 in advance tuition fees.
+To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £260 and £1,000 security deposit.
+Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay a minimum of £6,000 in advance tuition fees.
+Please note that certain territories are deemed high risk by UKVI for the issuance of a visa.
+If your territory is considered high risk, you may be required to pay a higher amount in respect of advance fees.
+Details will be set out in the individual payment plan attached to your offer letter.
 Non-payment by the fee deadline may put your place at risk.
-If you do not require a CAS you must pay this sum no later than 3 months before the start date of your programme.
-Once the CAS has been issued OR before beginning your programme (whichever is earlier), you will be required to pay the balance of the first two terms' fees along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.
+If you do not require a student visa you must pay this sum no later than 3 months before the start date of your programme.
+You will be required to pay the balance of the first term's fees along with the accommodation fees (if applicable) no later than 28 days prior to your programme start date, unless otherwise stated in the individualised payment plan in your offer letter.